High Fade vs Mid Fade vs Low Fade — Which One Suits Your Face

 Guard Numbers for the Blend

-If you’ve had a cut you loved before, try to remember the numbers.
-A common mid fade breakdown might be: skin or 0 at the baseline, blending through a 1 (⅛ inch), then a 2 (¼ inch), into a 3 (⅜ inch) before transitioning to scissor work or a longer guard on top.
-Telling your barber “I liked how my last fade blended from a 1 into a 3 at about mid level” gives them something concrete to work with rather than vibes.
+If you’ve had a cut you loved, try to remember the numbers.
+A typical mid fade might run: skin or 0 at the baseline, blending through a 1 (⅛ inch), then a 2 (¼ inch), into a 3 (⅜ inch) before transitioning to scissor work on top.
+Telling your barber “I liked how my last fade blended from a 1 into a 3 at about mid level” gives them something concrete — not just vibes.

 The Blend Request

-Ask for a “seamless blend” if you want the transition to be gradual and smooth — no visible lines where one guard stops and another starts.
-If you want a more disconnected, dramatic look with visible contrast between sections, say “disconnected fade” or “high contrast.”
-These are not the same thing and no barber should have to guess which one you mean.
+Ask for a “seamless blend” if you want a gradual, smooth transition with no visible lines between guards.
+If you want visible contrast between sections — a more disconnected, dramatic look — say “disconnected fade” or “high contrast.”
+These are not interchangeable.
+No barber should have to guess which one you mean.

-Frustrated by past cuts that never quite matched what you had in your head, I started writing down exactly what I wanted before every appointment early in my career — and the difference was immediate.
+Frustrated by cuts that never quite matched what I had in my head, I started writing down exactly what I wanted before every appointment — even as the guy doing the cutting — and the difference was immediate.
 You’re spending real money and real time on this.
 Communicate like it matters, because it does.

 Sarah Mitchell